For live links, click to: riverhouses.org/blog/2019-all-gaul 😊

-Tuesday is Books & Libraries Day at the River Houses, and since this is Julius Caesar Week, we’re going to take a look at a magnificent manuscript copy of Caesar’s most famous work.
+Tuesday is Books & Libraries day at the River Houses, and since this our unofficial Julius Caesar Week (Beware the Ides of March!), we’re going to take a look at a magnificent copy of Caesar’s most famous work.

-❡ Filling in the background: For a quick homeschool review of the life and times of Julius Caesar, and of his assassination on the Ides of March in 44 B.C., turn to pages 108–109 in your River Houses history encyclopedia (riverhouses.org/books).
+❡ Filling in the background: For a quick homeschool review of the life and times of Julius Caesar, and of his assassination on the Ides of March in 44 B.C., turn to page 108 in your River Houses history encyclopedia (riverhouses.org/books).

 Julius Caesar was not only a politician, a general, and a military dictator, he was also an author.
 Caesar’s account of his military conquest of Gaul (most of modern France and Belgium) is famous not only for its description of the state of Europe at that time, but also because it’s a fine example of simple and clear Latin prose.
 Tens of thousands of school children — probably millions, in fact, over hundreds of years — have read Caesar’s De bello Gallico (On the Gallic War) in their beginning Latin classes in dozens of countries around the world.
 Its famous opening sentence — “All Gaul is divided into three parts” — is a stock phrase that has been part of the mental furnishings of educated people in the Western world for centuries.